polyphony-chat/docs/SPECIFICATION.md

 The Client-Server API is a RESTful API that is used by clients to communicate with the server.
 It is a modification of the Discord v9 API and is completely backwards compatible with it, even if not all endpoints are supported.
 An example of an unsupported endpoint would be the "Super-reactions" endpoint, which are treated as regular reactions by polyproto clients and servers.

-!!! bug "TODO"

-    TODO: In the API directory, we should differentiate between polyproto-core and polyproto-chat endpoints.

 #### 1.1.1 Initial authentication

 During the initial authentication (registration) process, a client must provide at least one `KeyPackage`, as well as one "last resort" `KeyPackage` (see [6.1.1 Last resort KeyPackages](#611-last-resort-keypackages)) in addition to the required registration information.